 Effects of Shyness on Well-Being

 Shyness is associated with peer relation difficulties, as well as internalizing difficulties such as anxiety and loneliness.
-It may also affect overall self-esteem, lower athletic competence, and greater dissatisfaction with one’s peer group.
+It may also affect overall self-esteem, lower athletic competence, and result in greater dissatisfaction with one’s peer group.
 There hasn’t be a lot of studies that have investigated the effects of sports on improving the well-being of shy children.
 Thus, the study by Findley and Coplan can help shed some light on it in regards to children who are in middle childhood.